-The CCS requires all composts to meet the requirements of PAS1004, whilst the BCS requires all digestates to meet the requirements of PAS1105, both are 'Publicly Available Specifications' owned by the British Standards Institution.
-The PAS specifications provide baselines for product quality on which customers can build, and compliance is checked through annual audits by third parties.
+Standards Institution.
+The PAS110 specification provides a baseline for digestate quality on which customers can build and compliance is checked through annual audits by third parties.
 Compliant sites must operate a Quality Management System based on HACCP (Hazard Analysis and Critical Control Points) principles to ensure that the required quality is consistently delivered.
-Certified composts and digestates are no longer considered wastes, however Animal By-Product Regulation (ABPR) controls on grazing and forage harvest intervals still apply to composts made from food wastes.